Blushock/Staff/README.md

 ## Welcoming
 Welcome new troops into the server, and get them set up with CPR Accounts, if they don't already have them.

+### Explaining IW
+- We play Club Penguin and games like Roblox, MC, and Among Us.
+  - Link them to <#799697576495415346> (Role Menu) so they can get game roles.

+### CPR
+Ask if they have an account.

+#### Yes
+- Ask them to send an SC of their Penguin in game.
+  - Make it clear that they will be promoted afterwards.

+#### No
+1. lain that it's an MMO with Penguins.
+2. Making an account allows for easier promotions.
+3. Give them the link https://create.cprewritten.net/
+4. Ask them to send an SC of their Penguin in game.
+  a.
+Make it clear that they will be promoted afterwards.

 # Events
 Responsibilites pertaining to events.